2008Choco/MEH/README.md

   - Provides a configuration screen in the Mod Menu list

 ## Building/Distribution
-This project has no precompiled binaries and likely will not ever have any precompiled binaries or releases.
-If you'd like to use this mod, you will have to compile it yourself.
-This project makes use of Gradle and can be easily compiled with the following command run in the project's root directory:
+This project only has precompiled binaries through GitHub Actions.
+If you’d like to use this mod, you can download the precompiled binaries from the actions section.
+This project likely will not ever have any releases.
+However, if you prefer to compile it yourself, this project makes use of Gradle and can be easily compiled with the following command run in the project’s root directory:
 ```
 ./gradlew build
 ```
-A compiled .jar file can be found under the `build/libs/` directory and drag-and-dropped into the `<minecraft_install_dir>/mods/` directory.
+A compiled .jar file can be found under the `build/libs/` directory and drag-and-dropped into the `<minecraft_install_dir>/mods/` directory if you would like to ever use the version you compiled yourself.

 ## Contributing
 Contributions are welcome!
 Before contributing a new feature, however, please consult me first!
 You can either open an issue or contact me on Discord `@choco_dev`.